zieglerk/python-tutorials/README.md

 ### SciPy
 (large) scientific computing library, based on NumPy arrays (and including NumPy)

-### scikit-learn
+### scikit-learn scikit-learn-intelex
-machine learning, built to work well with NumPy and SciPy
+machine learning, built to work well with NumPy and SciPy -- along with the [Intel extension](https://intel.github.io/scikit-learn-intelex/) for acceleration

 ### pandas
 Pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive